gchhablani/old_website/_papers/gsamn.md

-#### Metrics
+- **Metrics**
 	- Mean Average Precision
 	- Mean Reciprocal Rank

-#### Hyperparameters
-Tuning on dev set:
+- **Hyperparameters**
 	- Fine-tune BERT embeddings during training.
 	- 2 Hops (probably due to small sized datasets - TrecQA and WikiQA) $\color{blue}{\text{But they fine-tuned, didn't they?
 Is there a possible problem with pre-training, then?}}$
 	- Adam - lr: 1e-5; betas = [0.9,0.999];
 	- L2 decay : 0.01
-- Warmup first 10% of total
+	- Warmup first 10% of total steps.
 	- Linear Decay of LR.
+	- Tuning on Dev Set.

 ### Analysis & Results
 - **Previous Methods**